karimarttila/python/webstore-demo/simple-server/README.md

 For those who don't know Python land I tell that there are two major versions of Python: 2 and 3 - and they are not compatible.
 The recommendation is always to use the newer version 3 if possible.

+I also wrote a bit more concise summary in my [Medium blog](https://medium.com/@kari.marttila/java-man-converts-to-python-166578beeb6b) compared to the longer text you can find here in this readme.md.

 ## Flask